Woodlawn Cemetery (West Palm Beach, Florida): History

-The Cemetery holds 10,085 burials, from January 1905 through December 1994.
-It originally had an iron gateway, with the words "That Which Is So Universal As Death Must Be A Blessing” in bronze letters.
+The cemetery holds 10,085 burials, from January 1905 through December 1994.
+It originally had an iron gateway, with the words in bronze letters, "That Which Is So Universal As Death Must Be A Blessing”.
 With the widening of Dixie Highway in 1925 an acre was lost and the iron gate had to be removed.
 A year later it was replaced with the present cement archway, with the same words inscribed.